altdesktop/playerctl/README.md

 The `playerctl` binary should now be in your path.

 ```
-playerctl [--version] [--player=NAME] COMMAND
+playerctl [--version] [--list-all] [--player=NAME] COMMAND
 ```

-Pass the name of your player as the first argument (`playerctl` will attempt to connect to `org.mpris.MediaPlayer2.[NAME]` on your DBus session).
-Otherwise it will use the first player it can find.
+Pass the name of your player with the `--player` flag.
+You can find out what players are available to control with the `--list-all` switch.
+If no player is specified, it will use the first player it can find.

 Here is a list of available commands: